• Skip to primary navigation

 Learning and using these shortcuts makes transcription go quicker.

-All DAWs have equivalent shortcuts, though not all have the Change Tempo plugin.
+All DAWs have equivalent shortcuts, though not all have the Change Tempo pluginA software application for processing audio signal or MIDI information, including effects and virtual instruments.

 Audacity tends to be easier to use because of this, play/stop options, and Bookmark navigation shortcuts.